handshake-org/handshake-org.github.io/src/api-docs/source/includes/_wallet.md

 </aside>

 ## Configuration
-Persistent configuration can be added to `wallet.conf` in your `prefix` directory.
+Persistent configuration can be added to `hsw.conf` in your `prefix` directory.
-Same directory has `hsk.conf` for the node server.
+Same directory has `hsd.conf` for the node server.

 > Example Configuration: